 Facilitating access to land for cultivation, and improving the agricultural inputs for women farmers is not only enhancing food security, but is also promoting gender equality and improved nutrition – through an increased diversity in vegetable gardens.

 While each country’s experiences and adaptation approaches are unique to their local context, All the CCAF projects had a similar focus on not only enhancing food security, but also in generating additional income and diversifying livelihood options.
 Positive results are already being seen across all six countries.

 In Niger, increased yields from crop production are reducing the number of food-insecure days, and ameliorating the need to earn additional income to purchase food.
 In Cambodia and Mali, women are enhancing their vegetable gardens to produce a wider variety of crops for families to eat, which helps strengthen nutrition.

 In Cabo Verde and Sudan, farmers are piloting new varieties of crops that are more resilient to the expected drier conditions.
 In Haiti, farmers are developing and implementing individualised farming plans based on specific family needs, vulnerabilities, and opportunities, to achieve both subsistence food production and income generation.

 To better understand and share the experiences from these six countries, and to celebrate some of the successes of the CCAF projects, a cookbook, using traditional recipes, has been created to examine and raise awareness on the links between food security and climate change.

-The full cookbook will be available in early 2017, showcasing more delicious recipes, presenting information on how climate change is impacting specific ingredients - and subsequently recipes - and how each country‘s adaptation efforts are changing the foods and cooking methods traditionally used.
+The full cookbook was launched 3 April 2017, showcasing more delicious recipes, presenting information on how climate change is impacting specific ingredients - and subsequently recipes - and how each country‘s adaptation efforts are changing the foods and cooking methods traditionally used.